10,000 Resolved Triples from Gaia: Empirical Constraints on Triple Star Populations: Higher-Order Multiples

 To find nested binaries with larger orbital periods and that are not necessarily eclipsing, we match our resolved triples to {\it Gaia}'s non-single-star (NSS) catalog \citep{GAIADR3}.
 We focus on systems with astrometric two-body orbital solutions, where both the period and eccentricity are determined.
 Our match results in $185$ NSS binaries that reside in resolved triples.
 Half ($92$) have an `SB1' solution, $43$ have an `Orbital' solution, $22$ have an `AstroSpectroSB1' solution, $19$ have `SB2' solutions, and the rest ($9$) are eclipsing binaries which overlap with the previous cross-match.
 The median {\tt significance} is $30$ and the median ${\tt goodness\_of\_fit}$ is $1.6$.
 Most ($111$) of these NSS binaries match the primary component of the triple's inner binary, and $63$ match the tertiary.
 We note that $52$ triples have one component with an NSS acceleration solution, a large number have components with ${\tt RUWE}>1.4$ (potentially indicating binarity).

 We provide a machine-readable table of higher order multiples with known orbital solution from the {\it Gaia} eclipsing or NSS catalogs.
 In total, it includes $347$ resolved triples with at least one system (multiplicity at least 4) and $6$ where two components are themselves unresolved binaries (multiplicity at least 5).
 A comprehensive census of higher-order multiples, combining both resolved and unresolved components, will be useful for building a complete picture of stellar multiplicity.
+Note that the cut on proper motion difference (Equation \ref{eq:deltamu_criteria} and \ref{eq:mu_orbit} removes a significant fraction of unresolved binaries from the catalog, biasing those that did make it into our sample.